pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

   - Disable unnecessary or unsupported modules and plugins

 - Pantheon Plugin/Module installation
-  - Installation of the Advanced Page Cache module/plugin, Native Sessions plugin, Redis, and/or Pantheon Search, as needed.
+  - Installation of the Advanced Page Cache module/plugin, Native Sessions plugin, Redis, and/or Pantheon Search, as needed

 - Plugin & theme workarounds
   - [Implement solutions](#implement-solutions-to-known-existing-incompatibilities) to known existing incompatibilities (includes up to five hours' worth of work)